 How can Remote Patient Monitoring impact CHF patients?

-For chronic conditions such as Congestive Heart Failure(CHF), Remote Patient Monitoring is crucial when ensuring the health and safety of patients between regularly scheduled visits.
+For chronic conditions such as Congestive Heart Failure(CHF), Remote Patient Monitoring can help to ensure the health of patients between in-person visits.
 CHF is a condition in which the heart does not adequately pump blood through the body.
 This can result in heart failure, a life threatening emergency which can occur at any time between sporadic visits to doctors offices.